 · Stock has been acquired, displayed and priced.

-Members who are employed by the organization are paid a living wage.
-This could be set P15.00 or whatever the Exchange decides.
+All congregants are paid a living wage.
+This could be set ₽15.00 or whatever the group decides.

-Members are hired to fill spots and paid using preferred shares.
-As much as possible all expenses are paid for in ecus.
+As people become members, they are hired to fill spots and paid using preferred shares.
+As much as possible all expenses are paid for in prefers.
 When bonds are sold and when profits made the money goes into a trust account.
 The profits from sales are used to expand the business.
 Trust account money is used to pay down member debt.
 The equity of the debt becomes an asset of the Exchange.
-The member has her debit account increased by the amount of the debt.
-This is paid off as the member creates credits.
+The congregant who has their debt paid off sees their debit account increased by the amount of the debt.

 A community that wants a school builds the school out of resources available to the community.
-These resources are not created by governments, they exist regardless of whether governments exist or not.
-The community merely needs a way to transfer the resources.
-Exchanges make these transfers naturally.
-The way a single Exchange is capitalized is the same way any infrastructure project is capitalized.
-It simply takes more Exchanges to capitalize a more complex project.
+These resources are not created by governments; the resources exist regardless of whether governments exist or not.
+The community merely needs a way to pay for the resources transferred.
+Exchanges ensure all transfers are paid for.
+The way a single Exchange is capitalized is the way any project is capitalized.
+It simply takes more Exchanges to capitalize a complex project than it does to capitalize a project on a lower scale.

 No government can build what the community does not have the resources for.
 All the money in the world cannot build a bridge if the skills and other resources are missing.
-If the skills and resources are present a bridge is built in much the way as old-fashioned barn raising built barns.
-The members of various Exchanges donate resources and labor and are paid for what they give using prares.
+If the skills and resources are present a bridge is built in the way barns were built.
+The congregants donate the resources and labor and are paid for what they give and do using prefers.

 Every good and service that is needed and provided through the public sector can be provided by Exchanges.
 There is no need for taxes because there is no need for a public sector.
-The administrators of the Exchanges are well able to allocate resources in an efficient way using the market mechanisms of the Exchanges.
+The administrators of the Exchanges are well able to allocate resources in an efficient way using the Exchanges to ensure all donations of work and capital are paid for, and that is all that is needed.

-Adopting social policy that is based on market mechanisms is not just about reducing the role of governments.
-Common Market delivery of social goods make sense because it is the private sector that is the key to progress.
+Adopting social policy that is based on Scripture is not just about reducing the role of governments it is about maximizing obedience to Gods Word.

-Messianic Real allow its members to make the best use of what is available to them.
-Health care offered through Exchanges allows us to shift away from arguments about the standard of care we provide to a debate about the effectiveness with which our health care tools are wielded.
-But there is still more, Messianic health care policy is about making the community more productive and more effective not just less sick.
+The Exchange model of healthcare delivery allows communities to make the best use of what is available to them.
+Health care offered through Exchanges allows congregants to maximize the effectiveness of our health care tools.
+But there is still more, Apriorian health care policy makes the community more productive and more effective not just less sick.

 A sick person is a wasted person.
 Sickness is a social cost that must be vigorously eliminated and selected against.
 The community is not a healthy body if a third of the body is sick and dysfunctional.
 Unsafe and unhealthy environments create costs for everyone, not just the sick.
 Illness is in fact a sign society has failed to exercise its collective responsibility towards its members.
 Sick people do not contribute as much value as they would if they were healthy.
 Sickness is a removable social cost.
 Sickness benefits no one.

-Messianic health care takes a pre-emptive approach.
+Apriorians takes a pre-emptive approach.
 The community benefits when it transitions from treating sick people to maintaining people in good health.
-Value-based Healthcare puts power into the hands of the patient.
-Value-based Health Care puts the focus on assisting people in ways, so they can avoid getting sick.
+Value-based healthcare puts power into the hands of the patient.
+Value-based Health Care puts the focus on assisting people so they can avoid getting sick.

-Messianic Real does not count success in the number of patients healed.
-Our idea of successful healthcare is the number of patients that do not need to be healed because they never got sick in the first place.
+Success is not measured in the number of patients healed.
+Successful healthcare is the citizens that do not need to be healed because they never got sick in the first place.

-Healthcare is implemented using a preventative, team-based approach in which all stakeholders participate.
-We must all work together to implement policy that works to maintain all persons in optimal health, since we are all impacted in a negative way by the ill-health of members.
+Exchange healthcare is a preventative, team-based approach in which all stakeholders participate.
+We must work together to implement policy that maintains all people in optimal health.
+The community is impacted in a negative way by the ill-health of members.

-We see health care as an expense of the community for which we all pay to some degree.
-If the community spends $30 million on health then from the perspective of the community this is $30 million not going to schools, transportation or economic development.
-There is a strong initiative to reduce healthcare costs.
-If healthcare costs are reduced 30% the savings go to the community.
+Health care is a cost to the community which we all pay to some degree.
+If the community spends $30 million on health, then this is $30 million not going to schools, transportation or economic development.
+There is good reasons to reduce healthcare costs if we reduce the cost by decreasing the need for medical intervention.
 There is no benefit to anyone to create or absorb unnecessary healthcare costs, so it benefits the community to reduce costs.
 Would anyone create excessive healthcare costs when any savings created could be, for example, applied to building a new sports stadium?

 The left narrative is centered on social justice.
 The ideal liberal is the social justice warrior.
 The socialist game plan focuses on reforming other people’s behavior and attitudes.
 This agenda involves identifying a victim group in need or rescue from an enemy group.
 More and more the enemy group is identified as old white men, those who were more generally labeled as WASP.